Agency Workflow

 Managing Multiple Clients

 Use the same prompts across all clients for consistency.
-Each project maintains its own conversation history, GSC data, and writing style — no manual context-setting when you switch.
+Each project maintains its own conversation history, GSC data, and writing style — the agent never needs manual context-setting when you switch.

 “One-paragraph status: overall traffic trend, biggest win this month, biggest risk, and one priority for this week.”